zsx/ossbuild/Libraries/Patches/fontconfig/ReadMe.txt

-Had to create our own config.h

-Also, had to edit all lines that #include <unistd.h> and surrounded them with:
+Had to edit all lines that #include <unistd.h> and surrounded them with:

 #ifndef _MSC_VER
 #include <unistd.h>